Accidents and injuries statistics

 - Injuries from accidents (hlth_ifa)

-- People reporting having had an accident by sex, age and educational attainment level (%) (hlth_ehis_st2)
+- Persons reporting an accident resulting in injury by sex, age and educational attainment level (hlth_ehis_ac1e)

 - Injuries from accidents (hlth_ifa)